Static key configurations offer the simplest setup, and are ideal for point-to-point VPNs or proof-of-concept testing.

 Add the following line to both client and server configuration files:

-Make the link more resistent to connection failures
+Make the link more resistant to connection failures

 - keeping a connection through a NAT router/firewall alive, and